ettic-team/dnsbin/README.md

 ### DNS

 The current DNS setup that I have for the demo server is the following one.
-Do note that I did this with trial and error, so the setup may be overcomplicated or may hvae issues.
+Do note that I did this with trial and error, so the setup may be overcomplicated or may have issues.
 If you are more knowledgeable feel free to open an issue.

  - Add a "A" record for the domain "dns1.zhack.ca" that points to "192.99.55.194".
  - Add a "A" record for the domain "ns1.zhack.ca" that points to "192.99.55.194".